tdurouchoux/dsview_vault/contents/Blog post/Choosing Fonts for Data Visualizations.md

    - Ensure the chosen font includes all necessary symbols and characters.

 2. **Font Weight and Style**:
-   - Use bold fonts sparingly for emphasis, primarily in titles or key points.
+   - Use bold fonts sparingly, primarily for emphasis or titles.
    - Avoid very thin fonts as they can be hard to read; use them only in high-contrast situations.
    - Steer clear of overly narrow or wide fonts to maintain readability.

 3. **Font Size and Color**:
-   - Ensure font size is large enough for readability, with a minimum of 14px recommended.
+   - Ensure font size is large enough for readability, with a minimum of 12px recommended.
    - Use high-contrast colors for text to enhance visibility.
-   - Limit the use of uppercase text, as it can hinder readability; use it for labels or short headings.
+   - Limit the use of uppercase text, as it can hinder readability; use it for short labels or titles.

 4. **Customization**:
    - Adjust letter spacing and font size to improve the appearance of uppercase text.